mcd5703/Transonic-Euler-Solver/README.md

 ---
-title: Homework 02
-author: Simon W Miller
+title: Transonic Euler Solver in C++
+author: Melik Demirel & Nicholas Sernberger
-email: swm154@psu.edu
+email: mcd5703@psu.edu, nms6249@psu.edu
 date: today
 ---
-# Homework 02
+# Transonic Euler Solver in C++

+This repository contains all files for the Transonic Euler Solver in C++.
+Created by Nick Sernberger and Melik Demirel.
+Credits: Dr. Simon Miller and Dr. James Coder.

+This project has primarily been tested on MacOS with `cmake`.

+Capabilities are offered but not test for:
-This project has been tested on MacOS with `cmake` and in RHEL8 using hte ROAR cluster.
-And it should work when use `git` console in Windows or terminal in Linux.
+- RHEL8 using hte ROAR cluster
+- When we use `git` console in Windows or terminal in Linux.

 ## Dependencies